Last Updated on April 24, 2026 by George Pavlopoulos

 The Kalotaritissa beaches

 Now, at Kalotaritissa, you actually have three beaches.
 The most beautiful of the three is Trypiti, a typical nudist beach.
 It doesn’t mean that you must do skinny-dipping, but if you’d like to go naked in the water, no one will even care.
 Trypiti is a tiny bay with impressive water -and some sea urchins, so keep an eye on them.
 It’s also the most distant of the three beaches at Kalotaritissa: expect a fifteen-minute easy hike to the beach from the moment you leave the bus.
-You can buy water from the Taverna Mitsos before going to the beach.
+You can buy water at Taverna Mitsos before heading to the beach.

 The other two beaches at Kalotaritissa are Mesa Ammos and Sapounochoma.
 The first is the sandy beach straight in front of the taverna, while the latter lies just a few meters before entering the settlement.
 Mesa Ammos is sandy, while Sapounochoma is full of pebbles.
 Once again, at Sapounochoma, keep an eye on sea urchins.